alexivkin/minecraft-launcher/README.md

 # A Better Mincraft launcher for Linux

 A smarter way of managing multiple minecraft installations on Linux.
-It downloads and installs Minecraft version on demand, including all the appropriate libraries and assets.
+It supports multiple versions, users and profiles in parallel, including normal (aka vanilla/mainline) Minecraft, **Forge** and **NeoForge**.
 Pairs well with the [minecraft server launcher for Linux](https://github.com/alexivkin/minecraft-server-container).

 * Minecraft versions are downloaded automatically if they are not already installed.
-* Supports the normal (aka vanilla/mainline) and Forge Minecraft versions.
 * Works with offline game profiles.
 * Allows multiple versions, player profiles, and game mod configurations to be installed and run at the same time.
+* Runs from command line, not graphical interface is required to start.

-Please consider supporting the Forge project through https://www.patreon.com/LexManos/
+Please consider supporting the Forge project and NeoForge projects directly.

 ## Running